-- Reliable remittance flows sustain consumption, the main driver of growth
+- Expatriate remittance flows (23% of GDP) support household consumption, the main driver of growth

 - Financial and technical support from India and China

 - Recipient of vast sums of regional aid (in particular from the Asian Development Bank) and international aid

 - Lack of infrastructure, electricity and fuel shortages, undiversified export basket (clothing and agriculture)